zxia545/SkinLesionClassifier/README.md

-# Skin Lesion Classification: Data Augmentation and Visualization Pipeline
+# Skin Lesion Classifier

-This repository provides tools for preprocessing, splitting, augmenting, and visualizing image datasets for machine learning tasks, specifically designed for skin lesion classification using the HAM10000 dataset.
+This repository, [Skin Lesion Classifier](https://github.com/zxia545/SkinLesionClassifier.git), provides tools for preprocessing, splitting, augmenting, and visualizing image datasets for machine learning tasks, specifically designed for skin lesion classification using the HAM10000 dataset.

 ## Features
 - **Dataset Splitting:** Automatically splits datasets into training, validation, and test sets with proportional representation by class.